jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Operation-Guide/Security-Group-Configuration.md

 Only security groups that are not associated with a VM/container can be deleted.

-Method 1:  Open JD Cloud Console and select Elastic Compute>>VM>>Security Group or Elastic Compute>>Container Service>>Security Group page.
+Method 1:  Open JD Cloud & AI Console and select Elastic Compute>>VM>>Security Group or Elastic Compute>>Container Service>>Security Group page.
 Click the **Delete** button in the security group operation to delete the corresponding security group;

-Method 2: Open JD Cloud Console and select Elastic Compute>>VM>>Security Group or Elastic Compute>>Container Service>>Security Group page, click the security group name on the page to enter the security group details page, and click the **Delete** button at the top right of the details page to delete the corresponding security group.
+Method 2: Open JD Cloud & AI Console and select Elastic Compute>>VM>>Security Group or Elastic Compute>>Container Service>>Security Group page, click the security group name on the page to enter the security group details page, and click the **Delete** button at the top right of the details page to delete the corresponding security group.